bwsw/cloudstack-ui/config-guide.md

 Please check [Wiki](https://github.com/bwsw/cloudstack-ui/wiki/Plugins) for a detailed information about plugins.

-### Log View plugin
+### Log View Plugin

+Allows you to configure Log View plugin.

-Refresh frequency - a period of time in seconds between two log requests in auto update mode.
+`autoUpdateRefreshFrequency` - a period of time in seconds between two log requests in the auto update mode.
 Smaller values are faster, but use more network traffic.

-Requested interval - a period of time in seconds that is requested each time in auto update mode.
+`autoUpdateRequestedInterval` - get last `autoUpdateRequestedInterval` seconds of logs each time in the auto update mode.
 The value depends on the time it takes to process logs on the backend: longer processing time should correspond to larger values.
 Smaller values save traffic, but some logs may be missed.